 "Jonathan Edwards - one of the greatest minds God gave to America, lived in the same state.
 He believed in Christian training.
 He married a girl of like character.
 From this union men have studied 729 descendants.
-Of this number came 300 preachers, 65 college professors, 13 university presidents, 60 authors of good books, 3 United States Congressmen, 1 vice president of the U.S., and barring one grandson who married a questionable character the family has not cost the state a single dollar.
+Of this number came 300 preachers, 65 college professors, 13 university presidents, 60 authors of good books, 3 United States Congressmen, 1 vice president of the U.S., and barring one grandson who married a woman of questionable character the family has not cost the state a single dollar.
 The difference in these two families was caused by Christian training in the home and heart conversion".

-Fearing that I had fallen prey to an urban legend, I recently studied a defense of Max Jukes by Robert Frick Ph.D.
-Frick admits that the statistics about the family of Jonathan Edwards are true and in addition to the information I had points out that there were "practically no lawbreakers more than 100 lawyers and 30 judges . . .
+Fearing that I may have fallen prey to an urban legend, I checked the internet and found an article by Robert Frick Ph.D. in defense of Max Jukes.
+Frick admits that the statistics about the family of Jonathan Edwards are true, and in addition to the information I had, points out that there were "practically no lawbreakers . . . more than 100 lawyers and 30 judges . . .
 62 physicians . . .
-80 elected to public office . . .
-75 army or navy officers, and a U.S. Treasury official.
+80 elected to public office . . . .75 army or navy officers, and a U.S. Treasury official.

-Dr. Frick, however, takes exception to information about Max Jukes.
-At the end of his argument, however, he paints a worse picture of the family than the one in my files.
+Dr. Frick, however, takes exception to the information about Max Jukes.
+At the end of his argument, however, he paints a worse picture of this sad family than the one in my files.
 Certainly he reveals nothing that validates raising a family without Christ and the church.
-He claims that the original study of the Jukes family was done by Richard Dugdale, and published in 1877.
-Dr. Frick used the 4th edition of this book for his research Here are some of his observations.
+He claims that the original study of the Jukes family was done by Richard Dugdale, and was published in 1877.
+Dr. Frick used the 4th edition of this book for his research.
+Here are some of his observations:

 - The family name was Juke, not Jukes, and Edwards lived in Conn. and Mass., not N.Y. - Max was not an atheist, but a hard drinking, jolly and companionable man averse to steady toil.
-He had a numerous progeny, some of whom were almost certainly illegitimate. - Max was not the sole patriarch of the family as 2 of his sons married his sisters. - Dr. Frick questions the 1,026 number of descendants and states that Dugdale estimated 1,200 Jukes including 169 who married into the family. - Frick doesn't know where the number of 100 drunkards came from but admits to 7 murderers in the family.
+He had a numerous progeny, some of whom were almost certainly illegitimate. - Max was not the sole patriarch of the family as two of his sons married his sisters.

+- Dr. Frick questions the 1,026 number of descendants and points out that Dugdale estimated 1,200 Jukes.
+This included 169 who married into the family. - Frick doesn't know where the number of 100 drunkards came from but admits to 7 murderers in the family.
 He also quotes Dugdale that there were 280 pauperized adults and 140 criminals in the family. - Dugdale states that 52.4% of the females were harlots but Frick thinks this is misleading because many of these women were "merely impudent" and not paid. - Frist also found records of 64 Jukes in the poorhouse and 142 receiving state aid. - Frist has no idea how many alcoholics were in the family, but is sure that the number 1,146 is wrong.
-He also points out that the table listing 440 people were not alcoholics, but actually a count of non-Jukes given diseases by prostitutes in the Juke's family. - He also states that the number of those sent to jail was not 130, but 140 or 150, but the time served averaged only 1 year. - He admits that 300 did die prematurely, but disputes the rumor that 285 had syphilis.
+He also points out that the table listing 440 people were not alcoholics, but actually a count of non-Jukes given diseases by prostitutes in the Juke's family. - He also states that the number of those sent to jail was not 130, but 140 or 150, but explains that the time served averaged only 1 year. - He admits that 300 did die prematurely, but disputes the rumor that 285 had syphilis.
 He said that only 67 had this evil disease. - Etc.